The expansion was completed in three phases between 2018 and 2020.

 Fall 2019: Second Delivery

-"Second Delivery" is 150,800 assignable square feet in size and includes a new wet-laboratory, computational laboratory buildings with faculty offices, and an outdoor competition field.
-Click here for the latest construction updates
+"Second Delivery" was 150,800 assignable square feet in size and included a new laboratory space with faculty offices, study space and arts related studios.

 - Lab 2A: A wet laboratory building designed by SOM that also includes a maker space, chemical stockroom and academic machine shop.